Rohass20/EEG-EMG-189/README.md

 # EEG-EMG-189

-Weight and Texture Classification Using EEG and EMG Recordings.
+Training a neural network to classifying various weights and textures using EEG and EMG data recorded during grasp and lift tasks performed with varying weights and textures across different participants.